pamadei/atmapp/README.md

 ## Dependencies for Development

 * [Jest](https://github.com/facebook/jest) for testing all functions are returning the output that we are expecting.
-* [Webpack](https://github.com/webpack/webpack) to bundler javascript files and  a Webpack app in localhost://9000.
+* [Webpack](https://github.com/webpack/webpack) to bundle javascript, html, css and images files.
 * [Webpack-Web-Server](https://github.com/webpack/webpack-dev-server) serves a Webpack app in localhost://9000.